alejandrorg/medlineplus2ddx/README.md

 Interesting files and folders:
 <ul>
-<li>Results.xlsx: Contains the raw results of the evaluation.
+<li>MetaMap.xlsx: Contains the raw results of the evaluation using MetaMap.
 Detailed results are in PACBB paper.</br></li>
+<li>cTAKES.xlsx: Contains the raw results of the evaluation using cTAKES.
+Detailed results are in CBio paper.</br></li>
 </ul>
 </br>
 <p>CNV module files and folders</br></p>